 The Seminary is committed to the concept that we are spiritual, mental, emotional, social, and physical beings.
 Therefore, the educational process must include the development of each of these dimensions.
-The educational process is not limited to the classroom but includes the entire range of interactions within the student's environment.
+The educational process is not limited to the classroom but includes the entire range of interactions within the students' environment.

 The Bible holds a primary and central place in the curriculum.
-It is recognized that the Bible is God's special revelation and that it is the source and norm for our view of God, creation by the word of God, and humanity created in the image of God.
+It is recognized that the Bible is God's special revelation and that it is the source and norm for the institution's Statement of Faith.
 The Seminary also reserves the right to pursue its search for truth through diligent study of humanity and other elements of God's creation that constitute general revelation.
 The pursuit of truth, in the context suggested above, should be approached with vigor and reverence.
 The basis of our teaching and learning should be that the source of our truth about God and His relationship with humanity is located in the Scriptures.